- In this course you will learn about the measles virus.

 Parent Education and Shared Decision Making

 Despite multiple immunizations in each visit until their second birthday, the CDC states that a healthy child’s immune system will not become overwhelmed by the vaccinations.
-There is a slight risk for side effects with immunizations up to severe allergy, disease, and death, but most are mild, like redness and swelling at injection site (3).
+There is a slight risk for side effects with immunizations up to severe allergy, disease, and death, but most are mild, like redness and swelling at the injection site (3).
 However, vaccine-preventable diseases can be fatal, and the benefits of the vaccine far outweigh the risks.
-The risks from becoming ill with the measles are far worse than the risks associated with the vaccination (3).
-These are important point to make families aware of.
+The risks of becoming ill with measles are far worse than the risks associated with the vaccination (3).
+These are important points to make families aware of.

 The U.S. FDA ensures the safety, effectiveness, and availability of vaccines.
 Current vaccinations have each been evaluated by scientists and continually monitor for other side effects after FDA licensure.
 Any complications or adverse effects are tracked by the Vaccine Adverse Event Reporting System (VAERS).
 If the CDC and FDA find a link between a particular immunization and a specific side effect, they will weigh the benefits against the risks and update the safety information on the Vaccine Information Sheets (VIS) (3).

 - There is no antiviral available that targets measles.

 - Do you think the lack of perceived threat from Measles has affected research?